pvdabeel/myaws/README.md

 Displays information regarding your AWS EC2 virtual machines in the Mac OS X menubar.
 Allows you to create, connect to and terminate EC2 virtual machines.
 Create and destroy EC2 images from virtual machines.
+Check storage consumption

 Start, connect to and terminate virtual machines